 The mission of Hugh’s Gardens to utilize sustainable practices throughout our entire operation; to promote a strong local economy; and to encourage consumers to invest in their health.

 A healthy environment benefits everyone, from the bees buzzing through the fields pollinating the plants to the consumer living near the field or eating our produce.
 It all starts with the farming methods utilized by the producers of Hugh’s Gardens.
 Each producer must achieve and maintain organic certification through a USDA recognized certifier.
 There are many key components to farming in an organic way.
-Growing diverse crops and building organic matter by applying compost and green manure into the soil not only introduces a variety of nutrients, but also helps conserve water.
+Growing diverse crops and building organic matter by applying compost and green manure into the soil not only introduces a variety of nutrients but also helps conserve water.
 Organic producers also have a limited amount of organically approved inputs to use throughout the growing process—meaning you can be assured that no harmful chemicals will be present in the environment and therefore in the produce you consume.
 Organic producers are also required to keep extensive records and are subject to random inspections from their certifier.
-With potatoes being one of the most heavily inundated crops with pesticide (35 different pesticides found with conventional potatoes), Hugh’s Gardens is proud to partner with producers who are able to grow potatoes without using one.
+With potatoes being one of the most heavily inundated crops with pesticide (35 different pesticides found with conventional potatoes), Hugh’s Gardens is proud to partner with producers who are able to grow potatoes without harmful pesticides.

-The money spent on local produce should be considered an investment—not only in the local economy, but also in one’s personal health.
+The money spent on local produce should be considered an investment—not only in the local economy but also in one’s personal health.

 You will feel healthier when you increase your intake of fruits and vegetables.
 You will be healthier when you increase your intake of fruits and vegetables—especially when they are locally and organically grown.